RamonOpazo/sero/src/frontend/public/docs/security.md

 - Third-party security audits

 ## Technical Implementation

+### Project Trust Sessions
+- Projects require an "unlock" to perform sensitive actions (download originals, processing, etc.)
+- The password is held in memory for a short TTL and never persisted
+- For each request, the client fetches a fresh ephemeral public key and re-encrypts the password
+- If the TTL expires, the user is prompted again

 ### RSA Encryption Process
 1. **Key Generation**: Server generates ephemeral RSA-2048 key pair